rjcohn/alexa-pymyq/README.md

 If you make a change to the source here or get an update from git, you will need to update one or more components using the instructions above.

-If you change lambda_function.py or any dependencies in requirements.txt, you'll need to update the lambda function in the AWS Console.
+New releases usually include a new upload-lambda.zip.
+To deploy it, go to your lambda function in the AWS Console and upload the zip file, following the instructions above.
+If you want to verify that the new zip has successfully deployed, test a command such as "What's up?" on your Alexa device.
+Then click the Monitor tab in the AWS Console and click "View logs in CloudWatch".
+Click on the latest log stream (you may have to click the refresh button to see it).
+The first line of the logs for your command should include "Alexa-PyMyQ" followed by the version number.

-If you _only_ change lambda_function.py, you can just replace lambda_function.py itself on the Code tab and click Deploy.
+If you change lambda_function.py yourself, you can just replace lambda_function.py itself on the Code tab and click Deploy.
-If the requirements have changed, you need to rebuild lambda-upload.zip.
+If you change the requirements, you need to rebuild lambda-upload.zip.
 Run `scripts/create-lambda-old.sh`.
 Then upload the zip file as described above.